 AB 144 set a \$900 million Program Reserve (also referred to as the Program Contingency).
 On October 11, 2009, Governor Schwarzenegger approved Assembly Bill No. 1175 that added the Dumbarton and Antioch Bridges to the Toll Bridge Seismic Retrofit Program and this resulted in changes to Program Contingency.
-The Program Contingency is currently \$708 million according to the TBPOC Approved Budget.
+The Program Contingency is currently \$415 million according to the TBPOC Approved Budget.

-Caltrans' approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each quarter based on the total of all risks and the contingencies remaining from the contracts.
+The Caltrans-approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each guarter based on the total of all risks and the contingencies remaining from the contracts.
 Each contract in design has an assigned contingency allowance.
 A contract in construction has a remaining contingency, which is the difference between its budget and the sum of bid items, state-furnished materials, contract change orders and remaining supplemental work.
 Capital outlay support has no identified contingency allowance.
-The total of the contingencies is the amount that is available to cover the risks of all contracts, program-level risks (the risks not assigned to a particular contract), and capital outlay support risks.
-The amount by which the sum of all risks exceeds the total of all contingencies represents a potential draw on the Program Contingency (i.e., Reserve).
+The total of the contingencies is the amount that is available to cover the risks of all contracts, programlevel risks (the risks not assigned to a particular contract), and capital outlay support risks.
+The amount by which the sum of all risks may exceed the total of all contingencies would represent a potential draw on the Program Contingency (i.e., Program Reserve).

-Caltrans approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on program contingency each quarter, and compares it to the current balance in the Program Contingency.
-The second quarter of 2010 potential draw curve, excluding any potential out-of-scope program risks, is shown in Figure 1.
+The Caltrans-approved TBSRP Risk Management Plan provides for the determination of the estimated potential draw on Program Contingency each quarter, and compares it to the current balance in the Program Contingency.
+The third quarter of 2010 potential draw curve is shown in Figure 1 on the following page.

-As of the end of the second quarter of 2010, the 50 percent probable draw on Program Contingency is \$367 million.
-The potential draw ranges from about \$200 million to \$550 million.
-Program Contingency decreased by \$240 million in the second quarter of 2010.
-The majority of the reduction can be explained by the removal of \$137 million from the Antioch Bridge budget and transfer of \$203 million to the East Span COS budget, both of which were partially offset by a decrease in the Dumbarton Bridge cost estimate.
+As of the end of the third quarter of 2010, the 50 percent probable draw on Program Contingency is \$210 million.
+The potential draw ranges from about \$75 million to \$350 million.